-We will open back up to supervised children as soon as we are comfortable that the system we have is bedded in.
-You will be able to book this via the new booking system.
+We have opened back up for adults to supervise their own children, but you must book this via the new booking system.
 Initially there will only be a couple of slots per day that we will allow children in (first sessions of the day) so make sure you book it up as soon as you can.

 Please make sure to read the Supervising Minors page first to make sure you know what is expected of you as the adult in charge.